viamazoba/st-hiring-frontend/README.md

 - Use MUI to build a simple Form
 - The UI should be responsive
 - Use Redux as a store management
-- Use formkit as the form components
+- Use formik as the form components